alonisser/abstractions-talk/presentation.md

 --

-Previous fixing efforts went into throwing more cpu power/memory GBs on the staging environment instance. or on the staging MongoDB installation.
+Previous fixing efforts went into throwing more cpu power/memory GBs on the staging environment instance.
+ Or on the staging MongoDB installation.

 --

 It didn't help.
-Every moving part had more then enough cpu and more then enough memory. throwing more wouldn't improve it.
+Every moving part had more than enough cpu and more than enough memory.
+Throwing more at it wouldn't improve it.

 --